Wolfson Postgraduate Scholarships in the Humanities

 Value of Award

-The scholarships are worth £30,000 each year (over three years), and cover fees, provide a maintenance stipend, and provide some research and training costs.
+The scholarships are worth £30,250 each year (over three years).
+The award also covers tuition fees, provides a maintenance stipend, and some research and training costs.

 - These awards are open to UK, EU or Overseas students for full- and part-time, campus-based doctoral research in Languages, Literature and History.